bricknose/wgj-113-five-minute-hero/source/JustAddWater/README.md

 For example, to stir a region from row 1 to row 2 and column 3 to column 4 clockwise, enter **1** and **3**, then press **E**.

 Be sure to then press **spacebar** to view the cauldron brew's output and see how things have changed.

+### Settling the Brew

+Press the **R key** to settle the brew.
+Settling causes all essences to drop to the bottom of the grid as far as they can.

+Be sure to then press **spacebar** to view the cauldron brew's output and see how things have changed.